Salute: a gesture of respect, homage, or polite recognition or acknowledgment, especially one made to or by a person when arriving or departing.

 When starting the Martial Arts, a student is taught the required details of when, why and how to bow and/or salute.
 For students of the Traditional Chinese Martial Arts, this is typically done in a fist and palm combination.

-The Kung Fu student will perform this fist and palm salute countless times in just as many circumstances.
+The Kung Fu student will perform this fist and palm salute countless times in their classes and just as many circumstances.
 With some measure of pride, they will recognize it being performed by great Chinese masters on the silver screen of Kung Fu movies.
 They might see celebrities shaking the salute towards the camera on TV specials or at Chinese New Year celebrations.
 And then they might see a strange version of it being done in some historical piece by “fancy people wearing hats.”

 That’s because they are three unique types of Chinese salutes.